1882COYS/WinViate/README.md

     2 - Download a Python version of your choise from python.org 3 - Open cmd in the same directory as WinViate.py by using the cd command to go into a folder E.g cd \ (to go to root folder), cd Users, cd 'YourUser', cd Downloads
     4 - Run the command pyhton WinViate.py

+## What Is Being Added?
+  - Well Coded GUI
+  - More Tweaks
+    44 - Disable Windows Updates - Windows Updates update the windows version on your PC